 Emma has worked within Corrections Victoria and the Corrections System for more than 20 years in a range of roles, starting as a Forensic Psychologist after she finished her clinical doctorate and then moving to the custodial environment.
 She managed several prisons across the state and acted as Director and Deputy Commissioner on several occasions.

 Emma has worked across both the non-government and private sector.
 Prior to this role she worked at KPMG in a role that focused on developing the justice and security sector.
 She has been the Australian representative for the global justice and security forums and brings a wealth of knowledge and experience from the national and international justice arena.

 Nicola Brown - Chief Transformation and People Officer

 The department and its Secretary are responsible to the ministers who cover the following portfolios:

 - The Hon.
-Jill Hennessy MP, Attorney-General, Minister for Workplace Safety, Minister for the Coordination of Justice and Community Safety - COVID-19
+Jill Hennessy MP, Attorney-General, Minister for the Coordination of Justice and Community Safety - COVID-19

 - The Hon.
 Lisa Neville MP, Minister for Police and Emergency Services

 - The Hon.
 Natalie Hutchins MP, Minister for Crime Prevention, Minister for Corrections, Minister for Youth Justice, Minister for Victim Support